jachinq/msgsync/README.md

 pnpm preview
 ```

+## Changelog

+- Optimize the information display style and support the recognition of pictures and links

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.